 If you want to find yourself at a golf course as soon as you land in the city, it’s only a short journey from DXB to reach the Dubai Creek Golf and Yacht Club.
 Located next to Dubai Creek, this 18-hole championship course is known to be one of the best golf courses in Dubai.

-Dubai Creek Club is 6,857 yard long and has previously been a two-time host of the Dubai Desert Classic.
+Dubai Creek Club is 6,857 yards long and has previously been a two-time host of the Dubai Desert Classic.

 STAY: None other than neighboring Park Hyatt Dubai, a terrific 5-star offering on the banks of Dubai Creek offering spa facilities in addition to a huge range of popular creek-front dining options, one of our favourite sundowner spots in the city.